-Action from the first page!
-This is an awesome story about a dangerous world where cloned dinosaurs have taken over.
-Now Sky and her fellow humans live below ground in safety with Noah as their supreme ruler.
+Cloned dinosaurs have taken over the world so Sky and her fellow humans live below ground in safety with Noah as their supreme ruler.
 Sky discovers that her missing (maybe traitor?) father left her a secret note with cryptic instructions on how to be found.
 She decides to leave the underground city in order to find her dad.
 Barely outside a day, she and her friend Shawn are rescued from hungry dinosaurs by a boy who lives in a treetop enclave.
 When his enclave is attacked by Noah’s soldiers looking for her, Sky realizes that everything she believed about Noah is wrong and is even more determined to find her father.
 LOVED it!

 Dark Life by Kat Falls

 Experience the Revolutionary War through the eyes of an African-American girl named Isabel and her friend, Cuzon.
 Whether enslaved, escaped, or enlisted, these two are determined survivors.
 The writing is amazing and the story is captivating.
-I love and highly recommend these books!
+I love and highly recommend this historical fiction book series for students in middle school.
 Boxed Set Here.

 Steelheart by Brandon Sanderson

-I love this unique world with its plot twists and turns.
+I love this YA book series’ unique world and so will your 7th graders.
 Epics are super-powerful, evil god-like creatures who control the world’s cities.
 Because David’s father was killed by Chicago’s Epic named Steelheart, David wants revenge.
 He joins the rebel group, the Reckoners, to learn how to assassinate Steelheart– a next to impossible feat for a regular human like him.
 This is a page-turning, mesmerizing series.
 BOX SET

 Above World by Jenn Reese

 Modified humans live in tech-dependent, animal-morphed groups (mer people, snake people, centaur, bird people) in different climates and the groups have mostly remained separate from each other.
 The main character, Aluna, a Kampii (mer), leaves her clan in order to discover why her clan is dying.
 In Mirage, she and her unique group of friends try to convince the Equian colonies that the evil Karl Strand is trying to take over all of Above World.
-Ultimately, these books pack in the action and adventure with such creative storytelling, I highly recommend them.
+Ultimately, these books pack in both action and adventure with creative storytelling.